 The E-Mu Emulator II was a common item in the shop so I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc. (and there are lot's of them) after being stored in basements and garages.
 The EII does not travel well and tracing issues is difficult to say the least.
 I decided that with the size of these units swamping the shop, and repairs not being economical that I would stop taking them in.
 Sorry!

-A snapshot look in the shop today reveals that I have just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
-A Steiner-Parker Synthacon, and an Oberheim OB-X just came in, so every day something new!
+A snapshot look in the shop one day revealed that I had just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
+A Steiner-Parker Synthacon, and an Oberheim OB-X had just come in.

 I often get asked to look at newer gear but have to decline as I do not have access to parts (and the electronics are often a card with huge surface mount chips on it which is not serviceable), schematics etc. For the newer Moog's owners have to ship their gear back to the factory as there are no authorized service centers.
 I would like to be a Moog authorized service center but can't, and that sucks!My focus is on vintage analog synths, vintage drum machines, and the Roland Space Echo.
 Vintage here means primarily 1970's, and this cuts off in the mid 80's.